wandb/docs/docs/guides/artifacts/project-scoped-automations.md

 # Trigger CI/CD events with artifact changes

 Create an automation that triggers when an artifact is changed.
-Use artifact automations when you want to automate downstream actions for versioning artifacts that are not of type "model".
+Use artifact automations when you want to automate downstream actions for versioning artifacts.

 For example, you can create an automation that triggers a [launch job](../launch/intro.md) when a new artifact version is added.